zzcoder/hdf-java/Readme.txt

 Files included in the release download folder
 ===============================================================================
-1) The "hdfview/" directory contains the installation programs for easy download and installation for HDFView.
+1) The "hdfjava/" directory contains the installation programs for easy download and installation for HDFJAVA.
 The installation programs are named by platforms.
-For example, "HDFView-2.99.0-Linux.sh"  for Linux machines.
-After you install HDFView, you have the pre-built binaries for all the HDF-Java products: JNI wrapper, object package, and HDFView.
+For example, "HDFJAVA-3.99.0-Linux.sh"  for Linux machines.
+After you install HDFJAVA, you have the pre-built binary for the HDF-Java products: JNI wrapper.

 2) The "bin/" directory includes the pre-built binaries for all of the HDF-Java product.